create3000/x_ite/docs/_posts/components/Texturing/MultiTexture.md

 ### MFString [in, out] **function** [ ]

-Function operators COMPLEMENT or ALPHAREPLICATE can be applied after the mode blending operation.
+*function* operators COMPLEMENT or ALPHAREPLICATE can be applied after the mode blending operation.
 Empty string value "" indicates that no function operation is applied for that stage.

 #### Hints